voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             @property
             def label_cls(self):
-                """The :class:`fiftyone.core.labels.Label` class returned by this
+                """The :class:`fiftyone.core.labels.Label` class(es) returned by this
-                importer, or ``None`` if it returns a dictionary of labels.
+                importer.

+                This can be any of the following:

+                -   a :class:`fiftyone.core.labels.Label` class.
+In this case, the importer is guaranteed to return labels of this type
+                -   a dict mapping keys to :class:`fiftyone.core.labels.Label` classes.
+                    In this case, the importer will return label dictionaries with keys and value-types specified by this dictionary.
+Not all keys need be present in the imported labels
+                -   ``None``.
+In this case, the importer makes no guarantees about the labels that it may return
                 """
-                # Return a Label subclass here
+                # Return the appropriate value here
                 pass

             def setup(self):